SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/insert-images-in-message.md

     ![In the Resize screen you can adjust the size of your image, and you also have the option tick of the box Maintain the Aspect ration or use Percentages][img7]

-5. When you are happy with the new size of your image or you want to check how it looks in your email template after you've made your changes, you can click the **Apply** button.
+5. When you are happy with the new size of your image or you want to check how it looks in your email template after you have made your changes, you can click the **Apply** button.

 <!-- Referenced links -->
 [1]: add-images.md